sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

 Another trick is to break up a large changeset into smaller changesets that don't change the behavior of the system until the very last one (e.g., using feature flags).
 These smaller changes can be more easily reviewed and validated.

 Yet another trick is to request review early, when the code is still rough, but the broad strokes are there.
 If you're doing TDD for a well-defined problem, this might be pushing up the core unit tests and asking to validate the public interface being tested.
-If you're more prototyping, this might involve pushing up a very hacky implementation and asking for feedback on just the happy-path client-side user interaction.
+If you're prototyping, this might involve pushing up a very hacky implementation and asking for feedback on just the "happy-path" (i.e., not yet handling edge cases) user interaction.

-## The power of tools
+## How tools can enable shifting left

 Ultimately, "shift left" is a philosophy that guides a set of specific cultural and process changes in the software development lifecycle.
 Both the general philosophy and the specific changes can be much assisted with the use of tools that enable the developer to take full charge of shipping a new feature or bug fix.